LeonLow97-Sandbox/concurrency-and-multithreading/holczer_balazs/README.md

 - Every read of a `volatile` variable will be read from the **RAM** so from the main memory (not from cache).
     - usually variables are cached for performance reasons
     - caches are faster.
 Do not use `volatile` keyword is not necessary (it prevents instruction reordering which is a performance boost technique).
+- `volatile` guarantees pushing to RAM, but pushing to RAM can happen even without volatile.

 ## When to use the `volatile` keyword?